Country Fire Authority: Fire brigades and resources

-CFA operates more than 4,000 vehicles, including 1,970 4WD tankers, 264 pumpers, 5 hydraulic platform trucks, 4 aerial pumpers, 28 rescue tenders, 16 hazmat vehicles plus numerous other vehicles including communications vans, lighting trucks, command and transport vehicles.
+CFA operates more than 4,000 vehicles, including over 2,000 4WD tankers, 264 pumpers, 28 rescue tenders, 16 hazmat vehicles plus numerous other vehicles including communications vans, lighting trucks, command and transport vehicles.
 This fleet is supplemented by more than 1,400 brigade-owned vehicles.
 Brigade-owned vehicles are paid for by local communities, sometimes with the assistance of government grants.

+Some of these Appliances include trucks from Light Tankers, to Ultra Heavy Tankers.
+These new Ultra Heavy’s hold up to 10,000l, but only 9,000l can be used.
+But they still operate very old tankers up to 30 years old.

 The state government also lease a large fleet of firefighting aircraft to assist brigades throughout the busy Summer fire season.
 The fleet comprises rotary and fixed wing aircraft, from small single-engined planes up to Very Large Aerial Tankers, based on commercial passenger jets.
 These aircraft are shared with other fire and emergency agencies such as DELWP.

 The CFA has 1,200 base radios, 5,800 vehicle radios, 3,000 hand held radios, 35,000 EAS pagers, 58 satellite terminals and 10,700 pre-conference telephone interceptors.